phyten/todox/README.md

 Modern browsers open an `EventSource` to `/api/scan/stream`, showing live stage progress (`scan → attr → pr`), throughput, ETA, and a cancel link that simply closes the stream (which cancels the server-side scan).
 Browsers without SSE support automatically fall back to a single `fetch(/api/scan)` request, preserving the previous behaviour.
 The cancel link also aborts the fallback request via `AbortController`.
 When `with_pr_links=0`, the `pr` step is hidden from the UI.
 During transient network issues the UI shows a small "reconnecting…" message while the browser auto-reconnects (3s).

+Click any table header to sort results locally (ascending/descending toggle; empty values always sink to the bottom).
+The PR column now renders `#<number> <title> (state)` and hovering the link shows the first 280 characters of the PR description.
+Tooltips collapse whitespace and honour the existing escaping so the raw Markdown remains unchanged in the JSON payload.

 The server currently emits `progress`, `result`, `ping`, and both `error` and `server_error` events (the latter is the preferred payload; `error` is kept for backward compatibility).
 Clients should listen to `server_error` first and keep `error` handling as a fallback until older builds are updated.

 ---